-- Reviewed the appointment of external auditors to provide any non-audit services to the Group to ensure that their independence and objectivity as external auditors would not be impaired by the performance of such non-audit services. - Reviewed and recommended the Statement on Risk Management and Internal Control, Corporate Governance Report, Corporate Governance Overview Statement incorporating the ARMC Report, the Nomination and Remuneration Committee as well as Additional Compliance Information to the Board for approval and inclusion in the 2021 Annual Report. - Reviewed the statement to shareholders in relation to the proposed renewal of authority for the Company to purchase its own shares of up to 10% of the total number of issued shares of the Company, prior to the submission to the Board for approval.
+- Reviewed and recommended the Statement on Risk Management and Internal Control, Corporate Governance Report, Corporate Governance Overview Statement incorporating the ARMC Report, the Nomination and Remuneration Committee as well as Additional Compliance Information to the Board for approval and inclusion in the 2022 Annual Report. - Reviewed the statement to shareholders in relation to the proposed renewal of authority for the Company to purchase its own shares of up to 10% of the total number of issued shares of the Company, prior to the submission to the Board for approval. - Recommended to the Board to propose to shareholders the re-appointment of the external auditors at the annual general meeting of the Company.